Shaky future of U of O's lone daycare has parents, supporters 'very concerned' | CBC News

 The independent daycare currently cares for 49 children in part of the university's Brooks Residence buildings, which are set for eventual demolition because of construction defects.

-Carolina Sena, who served on the daycare's board in 2023 and whose two-year-old daughter attends Bernadette, said via email that the daycare was told years ago the Brooks Residence buildings would close.
+Carolina Sena, who served on the daycare's board in 2023 and whose two-year-old daughter goes there, said via email the daycare was told years ago the Brooks Residence buildings would close.

 During "positive talks" with the university in 2021, the U of O said they "wanted to co-operate to find a new space [for the daycare] on campus or in proximity," Sena wrote.